 You can read more about provisioning Google OAuth applications at this support page.

-When using Google OAuth, the following variables must be set:
+When using Google OAuth, the following Configuration variables must be set:

 Details on setting this up a new Auth0 application are available in Auth0's documentation.
 The application should be a "Regular Web Application" with these settings: